mbcorona/bc-news/README.md

 # bc-news
-PWA | Progressive Web App of news by Bruno corona
+PWA - Progressive web app of news by Bruno Corona